 Description

-The plinth stands on a three-stepped octagonal limestone base surmounted by black polished granite double plinth and cross.
-Four shields carved in relief on four corners of plinth with PRO DEO/ PRO RECTO/ PRO PATRIA/ PRO REGE.
+The plinth stands on a three-stepped octagonal limestone base, which is topped by a black polished granite double plinth and cross.
+Four shields are carved in relief on the corners of the plinth, with the inscriptions PRO DEO, PRO RECTO, PRO PATRIA, and PRO REGE.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.